Virginia Port Authority: 2014: Panama Canal traffic

 By using the canal and east coast ports, potentially a lot of shipping expense for the rail portion to destinations can be saved.
 However, keys to shipping via the western versus eastern ports are facilities at the ports, better rail links inland, shipping times, and costs.

 VPA's recent lease of the massive APTM intermodal terminal at Portsmouth and its capacity expansion at the Norfolk International Terminal both help Virginia to be positioned favorably, as do the move of the local railroad line, and the planning for even more capacity at Craney Island.

 Currently, according to Trains magazine, Hampton Roads and Baltimore are the only ones on the U.S. East Coast which can already handle the greater draft (channel depth) of 50–55 feet and height clearance (approximately 50 feet) which are needed for the larger ships that would begin coming through the widened canal.
 In the Spring of 2010, Norfolk Southern had almost completed the Heartland Corridor project and work on CSX's National Gateway was well underway.
 Officials in Ohio had already celebrated groundbreaking for the intermodal yard expansions by both railroads.

-Virginina Port Authority Police Department
+Virginia Port Authority Police Department

 The Virginia Port Authority maintains its own police force of fully state certified and sworn law enforcement officers of the Commonwealth of Virginia.
 Police officers are responsible for physical security and law enforcement at the marine terminals and the intermodal facility.
 The law enforcement officers also have concurrent jurisdiction around the different ports.